CodeVA-Curriculum/rath-python/src/routes/modules/module-1.md

 [insert image of syntax error]

 You'll probably experience syntax errors a lot when you're learning how to code.
-These moments of misunderstanding between you and the compiler can be positive and productive as you learn to communicate with one another as long as you don't let it's terseness discourage you!
+These moments of misunderstanding between you and the compiler can be positive and productive as you learn to communicate with one another, as long as you don't let it's terseness discourage you!

 # Guided Inquiry

 Throughout these modules, you'll read code segments demonstrating different Python commands and patterns.
-As you make your way through the module, we *highly* encourage you to try writing code using those commands and patterns.
+We *highly* encourage you to try writing code using those commands and patterns.
 Talking about code can sometimes be pretty abstract; it will be helpful to pair this information with some experience.
 First, you need somewhere to write and compile your code!

 Follow either set of instructions below to get set up with Python on your computer.
-You can either use **[Repl.it]()** (which runs in your web browser and requires a pretty good internet connection) or you can set up Python on your computer (which requires no internet, but does involve installing unfamiliar software and may take some time).
+You can either use **[Repl.it]()** (which runs in your web browser and requires a pretty good internet connection) or you can set up Python on your computer (which requires no internet after you download the software, but does involve installing unfamiliar software and may take some time).
 Click on one of the links below to see instructions for how to get set up with either set of tools:

 * How to Use Repl.it (Recommended)
 * How to Install and Use Python